byndid/Beyond-Identity-Auth-Tree-Node/README.md

    ![BI OIDC Auth Tree](https://github.com/byndid/forgerock/blob/master/bi_oidc_auth_tree.png)

     First add the nodes as per the list below.
 Note that some nodes are encased in other nodes.
 For most nodes, keep the default values, except where mentioned.
-Then connect the nodes as per the diagram above and comeplete the tree.
+Then connect the nodes as per the diagram above and complete the tree.

 | Node Name                           | Value                                                                                                               |